xakepsoft/haba-lv-api/README.md

 # Swedbank API
-Currently only Latvian SwedBank branch is supported.
+Currently only Latvian Swedbank is supported.
 Support for EE and LT will be added in near future.

 Installation